TianLuan99/kublockshift/README.md

-# KuBlockShift
+# Kublock

-Blockchain which contains following features:
+A blockchain implementation by Java which contains following features:
 - Is made up of blocks that store data.
 - Has a digital signature that chains blocks together.
 - Requires proof of work mining to validate new blocks.